KubilayYildirim/MBOT-NEURAL-PROGRAMMING/README.md

 # MBOT-NEURAL-PROGRAMMING
-Trying to teach my MBOT machine learning.
+Trying to teach my MBOT machine learning as a noobie programmer.